getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 `xhr`

-: For breadcrumnbs created from HTTP requests done via the legacy `XMLHttpRequest` API this holds the original xhr object.
+: For breadcrumbs created from HTTP requests done via the legacy `XMLHttpRequest` API this holds the original xhr object.

 ## EventProcessors